 I cannot give a discount for smaller groups as I can only shoot one wedding a day and a limited amount each year.
 Therefore it wouldn’t be good business for me to give a discount for only 2 people when I could easily have an offer for a wedding with 100 people.
-However, most small weddings have more flexibility to choose the day/date of their wedding and so if you end up changing the date of your wedding so that you can work with me then I will do my best to compensate you in some way for your flexibility.

 I do not give the RAW files, and this is standard policy among professional photographers.
 You receive high-resolution JPEG files that are perfect for making large prints and enlargements if needed.

 The files are not watermarked or protected in any way.
 They are high-resolution JPEG files that can easily be printed in large format.

 I’m available for weddings anywhere in the world.
 I have photographed weddings in the UK, USA, France, Spain, Greece, Hungary, Switzerland, Dubai, Thailand, Hong Kong, South Africa and more.
 I will consider any location, and the more adventurous, the better!

 You will receive all the original photos (minus some time wasters where eyes are closed, etc.).
 These are corrected high-resolution photos in JPEG format that you can print in large sizes.
 Depending on the wedding this is usually about 1200 images.
 Of these 900 images, a selection is made, and these edited and retouched further and placed in a separate folder.
 You receive the original versions of these images, as well as the retouched versions.

 Yes.
 Every single photo on my website was taken by me.

 Yes, I offer stunning wedding albums, which are a digital wedding book style of the collection.
 I use a combination of photojournalistic and artistic imagery and personally design the art book layout specifically for your images.